H.R. 5915: K2 Veterans Total Coverage Act of 2025

 38 U.S. Code § 1120 on the U.S. House Office of the Law Revision Counsel

 The bill directly amends 38 U.S.C.
-1120(b), so the preliminary U.S. Code page is the core statutory reference.
+1120(b) to add paragraph (15), so this preliminary U.S. Code page is the core statutory reference.

 VA Public Health – Military Exposures